prowestgis/signalr-dojo-client/README.md

         pwa.signalR.Hubs("/signalr/hubs", function(signalr, connection, hub) {

             // The signalr object is analagous to the $.signalR object from the jQuery plugin,
-            // connection is the pwa.signalR.Connection class and hub is a pwa.signalr.Hub object
+            // connection is the pwa.signalR.Connection class and hub is a pwa.signalR.Hub object

             // Look for a 'chat' hub proxy if ( signalr && signalr.chat ) {